-Tudor is able to offer these watches more affordably because of the second primary difference between Rolex Tudor, the use of ETA movements.
-Hans Wilsdorf envisioned Rolex watches for everyman but he did not want to lower standards from the Rolex line.
+Tudor is able to offer these watches more affordably.
+This is because of the second primary difference between Rolex and Tudor, the use of ETA movements.
+Hans Wilsdorf envisioned Rolex watches for everyone, but he did not want to lower standards from the Rolex line.
 Subsequently, he envisioned a watch that possessed the same design and functional standards as the Rolex line, but at a price point reachable by the general populous.
-The use of ETA movements lowers the entry point for people who appreciate Tudor’s retro designs yet without sacrificing functionality.
-Tudor watches have the same pressure proof rating, possesses the same timing functionality, and in some cases, has more functionality as the regular Rolex line as demonstrated by the date window in the Heritage Chrono and the titanium case and self adjusting bracelet in the Pelagos.
+The use of ETA movements lowers the entry point for people who appreciate Tudor’s retro designs, but doesn’t sacrifice functionality.
+Tudor watches have the same pressure proof rating and possess the same timing functionality.
+In some cases, they have more functionality than the regular Rolex line as demonstrated by the date window in the Heritage Chrono and the titanium case and self adjusting bracelet in the Pelagos.

 Okay, so why the excitement…

 For the last 10 years, Tudor watches were not available in the United States.
 Tudor had to be purchased in Canada or Europe hand carried into the United States.
 The watches were not available by any authorized dealer.
-Starting summer, Tudor watches will be available through Rolex’s dealer network and serviced at Rolex Service Centers in New York, Beverly Hills, and Dallas.
-Tudor will give other mid-priced watch brands such as Omega and Tag-Heuer a little more competition at the local mall.
+Starting summer, with Tudor coming to the United States, Tudor watches will be available through Rolex dealer networks and serviced at Rolex Service Centers in New York, Beverly Hills, and Dallas.